 What Are Employee Stock Options?

-Exercise date – the date you do exercise your options
+- Exercise date – the date you exercise your options.

 What Are Preferred Shares and Convertible Debt?

-The follow compares common shares, preferred shares, and convertible debt on seven key dimensions;
+The following compares common shares, preferred shares, and convertible debt on seven key dimensions: